The latest issue of HSLJ – Summer 2026, is now published

 Updates

-The deadlines for our Summer 2026 issue are:
+The deadlines for our Winter 2026 issue are:

 For information on submitting an article please see https://journals.ucc.ie/index.php/hslj/about/submissions